 Diabetic Foot Care

-At Advanced Bone & Joint in St. Peters and O'Fallon, Missouri, board-certified foot and ankle surgeon Dr. Anthony Lombardo offers a multitude of surgical approaches to treating various foot and ankle wounds, including trauma, burns, diabetic foot, and other complications of diabetes that can affect the feet and legs.
+At Advanced Bone & Joint in St. Peters, O'Fallon, & Wentzville Missouri, board-certified foot and ankle surgeon Dr. Anthony Lombardo offers a multitude of surgical approaches to treating various foot and ankle wounds, including trauma, burns, diabetic foot, and other complications of diabetes that can affect the feet and legs.

 Diabetes-related foot problems, such as ulcers or sores, are most frequently caused by infection.
 Foot wounds can be difficult to heal, especially if you have diabetic neuropathy (nerve damage in the legs and feet).
 The added pressure of your body weight may also complicate foot problems.